11 Books by Black Authors You Should Read in College

 Named one of Time's most influential people of 2020, Ibram X. Kendi is a professor, a historian, an antiracist activist, and the author of the New York Times No. 1 bestseller "How to Be an Antiracist" (2019).

 This nonfiction book is one of the most honest and compelling analyses of race and race relations to date.
 Geared toward those looking beyond understanding racism and social inequality, Kendi's work focuses on cultivating allies and activists who are committed to building a just and equitable society.

 The premise of "How to Be an Antiracist" is simple: Everyone possesses the capacity to be racist, regardless of their position in society.
 Through this book, Kendi instructs readers to develop an understanding of what racism is and how it has evolved over the years.
-He also discusses how in order to be antiracist, you must be aware of your own racism, as well as your participation and perpetuation of it, and actively promote antiracist policies.
+He also discusses how in order to be antiracist, you must be aware of your own racism, as well as your participation and perpetuation of it, and actively promote antiracist policies.$$ on Amazon